SVF-tools/WebSVF/README.md

 ### **How to use the DockerFile && Docker Hub Repository**
+-  **Build from DockerFile**
   - In the root repo: `sudo docker build -t websvf:0.4 .`
   - After the image is built (usually takes 20-30mins), go check if the image's created: `sudo docker images -a`
   - Try testing the local image by creating a new container：`sudo docker run -p 8080:8080 --name websvf-local websvf:0.4`
   - Open `0.0.0.0:8080` to see if the container is valid
-- More is coming concerning Docker Hub Push Automation
+-  **Using Docker Hub**
+  - pull image from docker hub: `sudo docker pull winoooops/websvf-docker`
+  - After the image download had finished, go check if the image's exist: `sudo docker images -a`
+  - Try testing the local image by creating a new container：`sudo docker run -p 8080:8080 --name websvf-local winoooops/websvf-docker`
+  - Open `0.0.0.0:8080` to see if the container is valid